polcad/e330-ap1/gsm-rtl-survey/README.md

     make
     cd ..

+The script do not require you to "make install" kalibrate.
 To initialize the database execute

     sqlite3 -init btsdb_sqlite3.sql $SDB ".quit"